Assessments:

 How the Assessment Works

-From here, we continue to learn about you through a series of sophisticated tests.
+From here, we continue to learn about you through a series of standardized tests.
 These measures are psychometric, meaning they have been researched, are evidenced-based, and are reliable in gaining accurate and valuable insights into your mental health.
-The tests we perform in an assessment may vary, but usually include questionnaires, activities with reading, writing, number sense, as well as activities with blocks for children.
+The formats of the tests we perform vary.
+Some tests may involve completing questionnaires, while others may use toys for children to complete tasks in the assessment.

-When we’ve finished with the interview and the testing, we compile everything we’ve learned, analyzing and interpreting the results in order to create a detailed report.
+When we’ve finished the interview and the testing, we compile everything we’ve learned, analyzing and interpreting the results to create a detailed report.
 If we have a diagnosis, we’ll include it in this report, along with an array of recommendations and supports.
-We’ll sit down with you for another 1-2 hour session to go over this report and answer any questions you might have as well as begin a discussion on treatment options.
+The Psychologist will go over this report, answer any questions you might have, and begin a discussion on treatment options.

 What happens after my assessment?

-Think of a mental health assessment as the first doorway on your path to recovery.
-It can sometimes feel intimidating to begin, but we have always strived to make our process, our environment, and our team as supportive and welcoming as possible.
+Think of an assessment as the first doorway on your path to recovery.
+It can sometimes feel intimidating to begin, but our team will strive to be supportive and welcoming.

-If you’re not sure which of these services is the best choice, we offer a free 30-minute consultation offered by our psychometrists prior to the assessment services.
-Please call to book an appointment.
+If you’re not sure which of these services is the best choice, we offer a free 30-minute consultation with our intake team before your first therapy session with us.
+Please reach out to us to book an appointment.

 We are here to help